awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-medialive-channel.md

 ## Properties<a name="aws-resource-medialive-channel-properties"></a>

 `ChannelClass`  <a name="cfn-medialive-channel-channelclass"></a>
 The class for this channel\.
-For a channel with two pipelines, the class is STANDARD\.
-For a channel with one pipeline, the class is SINGLE\_PIPELINE\.
+STANDARD for a channel with two pipelines or SINGLE\_PIPELINE for a channel with one pipeline\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Destinations`  <a name="cfn-medialive-channel-destinations"></a>
-The settings that identify the destination for the outputs in this MediaLive output package\.
+An ID for this destination information\.
+Must be unique in the channel\.
+This ID associates this destination information with its output group\.
+For most output groups, enter a value there, then enter the same value in the destinaton field in the output group\.
+For an RTMP output group or Multiplex output group, enter a value here, then enter the same value in the destination field in the output \(not the output group\)\.
+For a MediaPackage output group, this ID is not used to make this association\.
 *Required*: No
 *Type*: List of [OutputDestination](aws-properties-medialive-channel-outputdestination.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `EncoderSettings`  <a name="cfn-medialive-channel-encodersettings"></a>
-The encoding configuration for the output content\.
+You must include this element once in the channel\.
+It contains information about all the output encodes \(video, audio, captions\), and about several channel\-wide fetures\.
 *Required*: No
 *Type*: Json
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `InputAttachments`  <a name="cfn-medialive-channel-inputattachments"></a>
-The list of input attachments for the channel\.
+You must include this element\.
+It contains the list of inputs to attach to the channel\.
+The channel ingests and transcodes these inputs\.
 *Required*: No
 *Type*: List of [InputAttachment](aws-properties-medialive-channel-inputattachment.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `InputSpecification`  <a name="cfn-medialive-channel-inputspecification"></a>
-The input specification for this channel\.
-It specifies the key characteristics of the inputs for this channel: the maximum bitrate, the resolution, and the codec\.
+Include this element if you want to change the default values for the input specification\.
 *Required*: No
 *Type*: [InputSpecification](aws-properties-medialive-channel-inputspecification.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `LogLevel`  <a name="cfn-medialive-channel-loglevel"></a>
-The verbosity for logging activity for this channel\.
-Charges for logging \(which are generated through Amazon CloudWatch Logging\) are higher for higher verbosities\.
+The log level to write to CloudWatch Logs\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Name`  <a name="cfn-medialive-channel-name"></a>
-A name for this audio selector\.
-The AudioDescription \(in an output\) references this name in order to identify a specific input audio to include in that output\.
+Name of channel\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `RoleArn`  <a name="cfn-medialive-channel-rolearn"></a>
-The IAM role for MediaLive to assume when running this channel\.
-The role is identified by its ARN\.
+An optional Amazon Resource Name \(ARN\) of the role to assume when running the Channel\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Tags`  <a name="cfn-medialive-channel-tags"></a>
-A collection of tags for this channel\.
-Each tag is a key\-value pair\.
+A collection of key\-value pairs\.
 *Required*: No
 *Type*: Json
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)